acosta-adrian/acosta-adrian.github.io/index.md

 <p>

   I'm currently an Engineer at Lam Research in Fremont, CA. <br><br>

+  As part of Lam's rotation program, I have gotten exposure to process engineering, hardware product engineering, and data engineering roles.  <br><br>

   Before this, I completed my PhD in Chemical Engineering at UCLA in June of 2022. <br><br>

   I'm always seeking challenges, open to learning new things, and driven to make an impact. <br><br>

-  I'll periodically try to update personal projects outside of my job here.

 </p>